-The Code Commitments are the rules to which Signatories have committed.
-They are written in first person and from the perspective of the Retirement Community operator.
-Signatories are making these commitments to current and potential residents and other stakeholders.
-The sub-sections mirror the key phases of the resident experience within Retirement Communities:
+The Code Commitments are the rules to which signatories are committing.
+They are written in the first person, from the perspective of the Retirement Community operator.
+Operators who are Signatories are making these commitments to current and potential residents and other stakeholders.
+The subsections mirror the key phases of the resident experience within Retirement Communities: